Devanshshah1309/notes/notes/stochastic-processes/week-1.md

 A discrete random variable can be specified by defining the probability on each value, i.e., specifying $p_x = P(X = x)$ for all values of $x$.
 This is called the probability distribution of $X$.

 Note that once we have the probability distribution of a random variable, we don’t need anything else - not even a definition for it - to work with it.
 A definition could be something like: “the minimum number when 2 die are rolled”.
-In other words, a probability distribution of a random variable _completely_ specifies all properties of $X$. (though obviously we prefer to have some definitions for random variables, which relate to the problem we’re trying to solve - unless you’re a maniac who’s just aimlessly analyzing random variables)
+In other words, a probability distribution of a random variable _completely_ specifies all properties of $X$. (though obviously we prefer to have some definitions for random variables, which relate to the problem we’re trying to solve, so that we can think about what each of the random variables "mean" in our head - unless you’re a maniac who’s just aimlessly analyzing random variables)

 If we have a function $p(x)$ that satisfies: